-Leonard Leo is an American lawyer and the executive vice president and a board member of the Federalist Society for Law and Public Policy Studies.
+Leonard Leo is an American lawyer, co-chairman of the board at the Federalist Society for Law and Public Policy Studies, and chairman of CRC Advisors.
 The Federalist Society is funded by right-wing foundations, including Milwaukee's Lynde and Harry Bradley Foundation and the Charles G. Koch Foundation, to move America's legal establishment and jurisprudence to the right.
 Leo has been a leader in the effort by the Judicial Crisis Network, the Kochs' Americans for Prosperity group, the Tea Party Patriots, and other libertarian and far right groups and funders (including the secretive Wellspring Committee) to advance a conservative judiciary at the federal and state level.
 Read more on these ties below.

 For decades, Leo has worked quietly behind the scenes to organize a right-wing take over of the U.S. Supreme Court.
 In recent years, he has mobilized millions of dollars in secret dark money for massive PR efforts and grassroots mobilization to block President Obama's 2016 pick for the court, Merrick Garland, as well as to advance President Trump's picks of Neil Gorsuch and Brett Kavanaugh.
 He was also instrumental in the selections of Justices Samuel Alito and John Roberts to the high court.